adrianhopebailie/web-monetization/explainer.md

 ### Setup a receiving account

-To use Web Monetization a website owner must have a financial account at a service provider capable of receiving payments via the Interledger protocol.
+To use Web Monetization a website owner must have a financial account at a service provider capable of receiving payments via the Interledger protocol (i.e. a WM receiver).

-Such a service (a digital wallet, bank, or similar) would provide the website owner with a _**Payment Pointer**_ that can be used to send payments to that account.
+Such a service (a digital wallet, bank, or similar) would provide the website owner with a _**Payment Pointer**_ that serves as the public address for the account.

 > **Example:** Alice owns the website at _https://rocknrollblog.example_ and opens an account at _Secure Wallet Ltd._.
 Secure Wallet tells Alice that the Payment Pointer for her account is `$secure-wallet.example/~alice`.
+For privacy reasons Alice might also get the Payment Pointer `$secure-wallet.example/db74f8b4-d6a0-4489-a021-e785e5efb229`

 ### Add &lt;meta> tag to website header